The prostate gland enlarges as men age.

 Drugs are usually tried first.
 Alpha-adrenergic blockers (such as terazosin, doxazosin, tamsulosin, alfuzosin, or silodosin) relax certain muscles of the prostate and bladder outlet and may improve the flow of urine.
 Some drugs (such as finasteride and dutasteride) may block the effects of the male hormones responsible for the prostate’s growth, shrinking the prostate and preventing or delaying the need for surgery or other treatments.
 However, finasteride and dutasteride may need to be taken for 3 months or more before symptoms are relieved.
 Also, some men who take finasteride or dutasteride never experience relief of their symptoms.
 Some men are treated with an alpha-adrenergic blocker plus either finasteride or dutasteride.

-Men who also have erectile dysfunction (impotence) may be treated with daily tadalafil because this drug may help relieve both conditions.
+Men who also have erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
+(See also Overview of Sexual Dysfunction in Men.)
+Every man occasionally has... read more (impotence) may be treated with daily tadalafil because this drug may help relieve both erectile dysfunction and BPH.

 If drugs are ineffective, surgery can be done.
 Surgery offers the greatest relief of symptoms but may cause complications.
 The most common surgical procedure is transurethral resection of the prostate (TURP), in which a doctor passes an endoscope (a viewing tube) through the urethra.
 Attached to the endoscope is a surgical instrument that is used to remove part of the prostate.
 Sometimes a laser is used during TURP.
 TURP does not involve an incision of the skin.